-If you wish to request that your summer born child joins a Reception class in the term after their fifth birthday rather than with their normal age group, you should still apply in the usual way by 15 January.
+As stated above, if you wish to request that your summer-born child joins a Reception class in the term after their fifth birthday rather than with their normal age group, you should still apply in the usual way by 15 January.

-If your request is agreed: we will withdraw your normal application for entry in September 2024 before the offers are made on National Offer Day.
-You will be invited to apply again when applications for entry in September 2025 open in November.
+If your request is agreed: we will withdraw your normal application for entry in September 2025 before the offers are made on National Offer Day.
+You will be invited to apply again when applications for entry in September 2026 open in November 2025.
+We will send you a special link to apply through, as you will not be able to use the normal online portal.